ansible/receptor/docs/source/getting_started_guide/creating_a_basic_network.rst

 ###############################

 In this section, we will create a three-node network.
-The three nodes are: foo, bar, and mal.
+The three nodes are: foo, bar, and baz.

-`foo -> bar <- mal`
+`foo -> bar <- baz`

-foo and mal are directly connected to bar with TCP connections.
+foo and baz are directly connected to bar with TCP connections.

-foo can reach mal by sending network packets through bar.
+foo can reach baz by sending network packets through bar.

 ***********************
 Receptor configurations